 Peabody Essex Museum is one of the largest and oldest museums in the United States.
-Its collection includes 840,000 objects that span a range of cultures and historic periods.
-The museum also owns numerous historic homes in the region replete with major American architecture styles.
+Its collection includes 840,000 objects spanning various cultures and historical periods.
+The museum also owns numerous historic homes in the region replete with major American architectural styles.

 The John Ward House was built during the 16th century and was historically important as the only surviving example containing its kind.
 It provides insight into previously undiscovered aspects of early New England architectural styles and forms.

-You’ll find the Peabody Essex Museum (PEM) in Salem, Massachusetts.
-It’s the largest museum in New England and a member of the Smithsonian Institution Affiliations Program.
+The Peabody Essex Museum (PEM) in Salem, Massachusetts.
+It’s the largest museum in New England and a Smithsonian Institution Affiliations Program member.